Whatsapp Icon

 Dealing with hair loss (alopecia) caused by cancer treatment can be a challenging journey, both physically and emotionally.
 However, proper care of your skin and scalp during this phase can significantly ease discomfort and promote healthier hair regrowth in the future.
 Here are some tips on nurturing your scalp during and after hair loss.

-Gentle Cleansing is Key
+Gentle Cleansing is the Key

 During the hair loss process, your scalp may become more sensitive.
 Opt for mild, sulfate-free shampoos that cleanse without stripping your scalp of its natural oils.
 Products containing soothing ingredients like aloe vera or chamomile can also help calm any irritation.
 Remember to pat your scalp dry with a soft towel, avoiding any rough rubbing.